-The first two videos are already publicly available on the CureSHANK YouTube channel for companies who may wish to use them for planning purposes, communication with stakeholders, and even for regulatory purposes.
+The first three videos are already publicly available on the CureSHANK YouTube channel for companies who may wish to use them for planning purposes, communication with stakeholders, and even for regulatory purposes.
 Please check back often, as we will be adding more videos soon.

 One of the many tragic impacts of Phelan-McDermid Syndrome is regression - the loss of previously-acquired skills.

 About half of those living with PMS engage in challenging behaviors, such as aggression and self-injurious behaviors.

 Hypotonia--severely low muscle tension when at rest--is very common in PMS and can have devastating consequences.

 Thank you to Jaguar Gene Therapy for supporting this important project.
 Thank you to Bill Bergen and JJ Paredes for directing and editing these stories and capturing the range of experiences of those living with Phelan-McDermid Syndrome.